 If you are worried about taking the first steps, there is free confidential advice available.
 Citizens Advice can help you to create a budget, decide on an appropriate strategy to deal with your debts, prepare court paperwork and assist in negotiating repayments.
 We can also help (during office hours) with emergencies such as possession proceedings, threatened disconnections or action by bailiffs.

 Citizens Advice Charnwood provides a free, independent and confidential Money Advice Service to people with financial problems or struggling to make ends meet.
+For more information ring our local advice line.

 Before calling into to see us write down details of your income and essential expenditure then make a complete list of your debts and collect all the letters and other documents that refer to them.